department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <p><strong>Note:</strong> If you'd rather verify your identity and upgrade to a premium <strong>DS Logon</strong> account in person or by phone, read the instructions in the section above on verifying your identity.</p>
                         <h4>How to get a premium My Health<em>e</em>Vet account if you're a VA patient</h4>
                         <p>Follow these 2 steps to sign up for a <strong>My Health<em>e</em>Vet</strong> account.</p>
                         <p><strong>1.
 First, sign up for an account on the My Health<em>e</em>Vet website.</strong> You’ll need to have your Social Security number on hand.
-To make sure you can upgrade your account to premium, sign up as a VA patient.</p>
+Be sure to choose <strong>VA Patient</strong> on the registration form.
+This will automatically upgrade your account to an advanced account, and then you can upgrade to a premium account.</p>
                         <p><a href="https://www.myhealth.va.gov/mhv-portal-web/user-registration/">Sign up for a My Health<em>e</em>Vet account</a>.</p>
                         <p><strong>2.
-Then, complete and sign an Individuals' Request for a Copy of Their Own Health Information (VA Form 10-5345a-MHV).</strong> This "VA release of information" form gives us permission to share an electronic copy of your health record with your online account.</p>
+Then, upgrade to a premium account.</strong></p>
-                        <p>You can submit this form to us in 1 of 2 ways.</p>
+                        <p>You can do this in 1 of 2 ways.</p>
+                        <h5>Upgrade your acount using your premium DS Logon user ID and password</h5>
+                        <p>To do this, sign in to your advanced <strong>My Health<em>e</em>Vet</strong> account using your premium <strong>DS Logon</strong> user ID and password.</p>
+                        <p>Once signed in, select the <strong>Upgrade Now</strong> button at the top left side of the screen.
+Then select <strong>Continue</strong> on the account upgrade page.</p>
+                        <p>The system will upgrade you to a premium account.</p>
-                        <h5>In person at a local VA health care facility</h5>
+                        <h5>Upgrade your account in person at a VA heatlh facility</h5>
                         <p><strong>You'll need to bring:</strong></p>
                         <ul>
-                          <li><strong>Your VA Form 10-5345a-MHV.</strong> You can download a copy of the form now, call ahead to ask the staff to mail you a form, or ask for a form when you get there.<br/>
+                          <li><strong>A completed and signed Individuals' Request for a Copy of Their Own Health Information (VA Form 10-5345a-MHV).</strong> This "VA release of information" form gives us permission to share an electronic copy of your health record with your online account.
+You can download a copy of the form now, call ahead to ask the staff to mail you a form, or ask for a form when you get there.<br/>
                             <a href="https://www.va.gov/vaforms/medical/pdf/vha-10-5345a-MHV-fill.pdf">Download VA Form 10-5345a-MHV</a>.</li>
                           <li><strong>A government-issued photo ID.</strong> This can be either your Veteran Health Identification Card or a valid driver's license.</li>
                         </ul>
                         <p>A VA staff member will verify your identity.
 Then they’ll record your information in the <strong>My Health<em>e</em>Vet</strong> system and confirm you’re eligible for a premium account.
 A copy of your VA Form 10-5345a-MHV will be added to your VA medical record.</p>
                         <p><a href="/facilities/">Find a VA health care facility near you</a>.</p>
                         <p><strong>Note:</strong> When you open or download a PDF file, you create a temporary file on your computer.
 Other people may be able to see this file—and any personal health information you fill in—especially if you’re using a public or shared computer.</p>
-                        <h5>By mail</h5>
-                        <p>Log in to your account on the <strong>My Health<em>e</em>Vet</strong> website.</p>
-                        <p>The site will ask if you’d like to upgrade to a premium account.</p>
-                        <p>If you have an advanced account already, a page called “Authorize VA to Release Electronic Copies of your VA Record” will appear.
-Choose the radio button labeled “By Mail—Print, fill out and mail your signed form,” and select “Continue.”</p>
-                        <p>Print, complete, and sign an Individuals' Request for a Copy of Their Own Health Information (VA Form 10-5345a-MHV).
-Mail this "VA release of information" form to your local VA health care facility.
-When you address the envelope, include “Attention: Release of Information Office.”</p>
-                        <p><a href="https://www.myhealth.va.gov/">Log in at My Health<em>e</em>Vet</a>.</p>
-                        <p><a href="/facilities/">Find contact information for a VA health facility near you</a>.</p>
                      </div>
                     </div>
                   </li>